turingschool/curriculum/tutorials/capybara/capybara_with_rack_test.markdown

 ### Session Methods

-We can script Capybara like we would a browser.
+We can script Capybara like we would interact with a browser.
 The session methods allow us to set and query the current state of our headless "browser."
 The Capybara::Session class is documented here: [http://rubydoc.info/github/jnicklas/capybara/master/Capybara/Session](http://rubydoc.info/github/jnicklas/capybara/master/Capybara/Session)

 #### Visit

-The `visit` method is simple: just pass it the address you want to load and the driver will fetch the page.
+The `visit` method takes an address parameter and will fetch the page.
 Example:

 ```ruby
 visit "/articles/"